Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 The easiest way to avoid overwatering is to water your succulents only when the soil feels dry.
 Stick your finger in the potting mix up to an inch deep – if it’s wet, don’t water it.

-You can also use a moisture meter to help you gauge when your succulent needs watering.
+You can also use a moisture meter to help you gauge when your plant needs watering.

-Succulents need to be watered thoroughly but don’t water them too often.
+Succulents must be watered thoroughly, but don’t water them too often.

 In the summertime, you might need to water your succulents every other day, while in the winter, it could go up to a week or two without needing water.